rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Asset Tags

-Get a listing of all tags for an asset
+This action is used to get a listing of all tags for an asset

 ##### Input